 - Iconic temples and Penang Hills half day tour

 In terms of accommodation in Penang, you can find a bit of everything, from the glitzy boutique hotels of George Town to the resorts of Batu Ferringhi beach and a great selection of Penang Airbnbs.

 The capital of Perak was once the world’s foremost center for tin mining, and that legacy has remained ingrained in the city’s history.
 Scenically set in a plain filled with huge limestone hills sprawled all over the horizon, Ipoh has remained a hidden Malaysian gem for years, having gotten on tourists’ radar only as of late.
-It really is one of the most interesting places to visit in Malaysia.

 Not going is a big mistake: the Old Town has everything George Town in Penang has, but with much less tourists, there are at least eight unique cave temples built inside of the limestone caves by the Chinese settlers, and the food (and Ipoh white coffee) is to die for.
 Gunung Lang, a park on the northern reaches of town, has a man-made lake that’s perfect for strolling and paddling a canoe.

 Once in Ipoh, you shouldn’t forget that 20-km to the south is the small satellite town of Gopeng, one of the best places to try white river rafting in Malaysia, and a perfect spot for a day-trip or further offbeat exploration.
 Apart for the river, there’s abseiling down the Ulu Geruntum waterfall, and of course caving at Gua Tempurung, the biggest CAVE in Peninsular Malaysia.